 9. The weather can change quickly in Alaska

 One thing you need to know about Alaska is that the weather can change quickly.
-The temperature can go from hot to cold in a matter of minutes, and the weather can be unpredictable.
+The temperature can go from hot to cold in minutes, and the weather can be unpredictable.

 And remember that the higher you get in elevation, the colder it will get, so be sure to pack warm clothes even if you’re visiting during the summertime.